Saturday, December 26, 2020

 Go on a crusade!

-Next, decide which of the 13 quests to attempt - they're all different and listed in order of (more or less) their difficulty.
-Actually, there are 14 quests as the first is basically a trainer that offers a fantastic chance to learn the fundamentals of exploration and combat: the objective is simply to escape, and the quickest adventurer is rewarded with loot which can be used in the shop for the next mission.
-Use this quest to master the mechanics of HeroQuest.
+Now decide which of the 13 quests to attempt - they're all different and listed in order of (more or less) their difficulty.
+Actually, there are 14 quests, the first is a trainer that offers a chance to learn the fundamentals of exploration and combat: the objective is simply to escape, and the quickest adventurer is rewarded with loot which can be used in the shop for the next mission.
+Use this to master the mechanics of HeroQuest.

-Whatever quest you decide on, the gameplay is incredibly similar to the original board game.
-Each player takes a turn by throwing dice to determine the number of action points - used to walk, perform searches and fight the ghouls.
-Actually, in the case of the Atari ST game, we spin coins but it's the same difference.
-However, there are limitations to this method; searching for treasure (or hidden doors) can only be performed once during a player's turn.
-Lastly, the monsters are then moves by the evil Morcar for his turn - which is automattically controlled by your lovely Atari ST.
+Whatever quest you decide on, the gameplay is incredibly similar to the board game.
+Each player takes a turn by throwing dice to determine the number of action points - used to walk, perform searches, and fight the ghouls (for the Atari ST game, we spin coins but it's the same difference).
+There are limitations to this method; searching for treasure (or hidden doors) can only be performed once during a player's turn.
+Lastly, the monsters are then moved by the evil Morcar for his turn - which is automatically controlled by your Atari ST.

-Well, it's that time again where I break up the boring text with some screenshots.
+Well, it's that time again when I break up the boring text with some screenshots.
 Enjoy these...

 Ha ha, you can see me but you can't reach me!
 Hmm, perhaps it's time for a little magic?